Feeder ship

 Feeder ships are often run by companies that also specialize in short sea shipping.
 These companies not only ship freight to and from major ports like Rotterdam for further shipment, but also carry containers between smaller ports, for example, between terminals located on the north-west European seaboard and ports situated in the Baltic sea.

-Feeder Class
+Feeder classification

-Container ships are distinguished into seven major size categories: small feeder, feeder, feedermax, Panamax, post-Panamax, new Panamax and ultra-large.
+Container ships are distinguished into seven major size categories: small feeder, feeder, feedermax, panamax, post-Panamax, new Panamax and ultra-large (ULCV).
 Container ships under 3,000 TEU are generally called feeders.